-Avoid extra pressure on your uterus.
+Avoid extra pressure on your uterus when you have an irritable uterus.
 Empty your bladder frequently and eat small, frequent, easy to digest meals.
 Anything that puts extra pressure on your uterus could cause contractions, so these tips can help prevent that.
 Additionally, urinary tract infections (UTIs) are very common during pregnancy, and emptying your bladder frequently can help to prevent them. irritable uterus

 Better safe than sorry.
 Call your doctor or go to the hospital if you feel more than four contractions in an hour, even if they don’t hurt.
 Or if in any doubt at all that something isn’t right, like if you think you are leaking fluid or if you notice decreased fetal movement, call or go in.
 Even though my contractions were not true labor, I know that going to the hospital was the right thing to do.
 Sometimes true labor isn’t painful or the contractions aren’t regular.

 Take care of yourself.
 A twin pregnancy is a whirlwind, but make sure to take care of yourself and your babies and enjoy your pregnancy! irritable uterus

 Carrying twins was one of the hardest things I have ever done, but looking back I am so glad I made it through the pregnancy and that they weren’t born early.
 Sure, I landed in the hospital twice, but everything I went through was so worth it to bring my adorable son and daughter into the world. irritable uterus

 Sarah Morel is a stay at home mom to four children six years and under, including twin toddlers.
 When not working to keep the house clean, you can find her chatting with other parents online, reading books like Harry Potter, or writing on her blog.